jnozzi/cocoadev.com/markdown/EmulatingFinderFind.md

 ----

 **Have the "-" button wired up to a method you'll make like -removeCriteria: on your controller object.
 The controller can get the "-" button's superview, and remove it from the window.
 Then it can move any criteria it needs to up, and resize the window to fit.
-Sound good? -- General/RobRix**
+Sound good? -- RobRix**

 ----